 The key feature of the type of system we investigate is the indirect activation of the transporter gene by the transporter substrate, leading to positive feedback similar to the aforementioned "on-off" switch.
 An example for such an architecture is the lac operon, where lactose indirectly activates the expression of lactose permease.
 Other examples in E. coli include the araFGH and xylFGH operons, which contain genes for arabinose and xylose transporters, respectively.
-For lac and araFGH, bistability has indeed been observed and attributed to such a positive feedback loop, for example in the well-known study of Novick and Weiner, among other works [5-12].
-A eukaryotic example is the glucose transporter GLUT-2 in liver and β -cells [13, 14], though this system is much more complex than the following analysis.
+For lac and araFGH, bistability has indeed been observed and attributed to such a positive feedback loop, for example in the well-known study by Novick and Weiner (1957), among other works [5-12].
+A eukaryotic example is the glucose transporter GLUT-2 in liver and $\beta$ -cells [13, 14], though this system is much more complex than the following analysis.

-It is quite conceivable that this auto-activation process is common to many substances that a cell would want to accumulate.
+It is quite conceivable that this auto-activation process is common to many substances that a cell would want to consume.
 Such a switch enables the cell to sense and respond to its environment: if the substrate enters the cell, it activates the production of membrane transporters.
 The cell then starts accumulating the substrate, thereby "testing" the substrate's presence in the extracellular environment.
 If there is enough, the expression stabilizes at an "on" state and the cell has, in a short-term sense, adapted.
 When there is not enough substrate, the operon, which often encodes for a whole set of enzymes for this one metabolite, switches "off" again.
-Such a mechanism could be involved in various cases of short-term adaptation.
+Such a mechanism could plausibly be involved in various cases of short-term adaptation such as, but not limited to, the lacZYA, araFGH, and xylFGH examples mentioned above.